For more detailed information about our funders, finances and achievements over the years, please see our:

 – Dr Till Bruckner, Advocacy Manager, Transparify

-£4,949 – for our support on the Climate Safe Lending project (received via our partner on this project: Green America)
+£3,131 – funds received for our work supporting the Climate Safe Lending project (received via our partner on this project: Green America)